-Rheem® Preferred™ Series Water Softeners can be installed by anyone who has basic plumbing skills, a little time, and some DIY savvy.
-Watch our video demonstrations or read on to learn more about the basics.
+Hey, we've got some great news for you!
+Rheem® Preferred™ Series Water Softeners can be installed by anyone who has basic plumbing skills, a little time, and considers themselves DIY savvy.
+Watch our video demonstrations or read on to learn more.

 Water Softener Installation Checklist

 1. Confirm that your incoming water pressure is within the 20-125 psi range.
 Pressure outside this range can cause poor performance or damage to the unit.
 We don't want that.
 Our recommended daytime range is 50-70 psi.
 Keep in mind pressure will peak at night when community demand is less.
 Visit our Testing the Incoming Pressure article for more information.

 2. If you plan to use flexible hoses, you'll want to make sure the hose route will be as straight as possible between the softener and plumbing.
 If you've got a sharp bend or loop may affect incoming pressure and could cause internal damage and we don't want that.
 Here are some examples: